-Sometimes it’s just way too hot to even put the oven on and you need a refreshing no bake dessert.
-Well this Strawberries & Cream Cheesecake is where it’s at!
+Sometimes it's just way too hot to even put the oven on and you need a refreshing no bake dessert.
+Well this Strawberries & Cream Cheesecake is where it's at!
 Everyone loves strawberries and cream during summertime right?!
-After all, it is Wimbledon next month – where around 34,000 kg of English strawberries are eaten every year.
-I’ve used strawberry puree to flavour the cheesecake filling so that pink colour is all natural!
-It’s topped with whipped cream, big juicy strawberries and some cheeky Lindt chocolates (in strawberry and cream flavour of course!)
-If you’re a big strawberries and cream fan, check out my Strawberries & Cream Cake too!
+After all, at Wimbledon around 34,000 kg of English strawberries are eaten every year.
+I've used strawberry puree to flavour the cheesecake filling so that pink colour is all natural!
+It's topped with whipped cream, big juicy strawberries and some cheeky Lindt chocolates (in strawberry and cream flavour of course!)

-Then I mixed in the strawberry puree.
-Once it was smooth with no lumps I added the double cream and whisked until it was very thick and held it’s shape.
-I smoothed the mixture into the tin on top of the biscuit base, then put it in the fridge overnight to set.
+Then mix in the strawberry puree.
+Once it was smooth with no lumps, add the double cream and whisk until it is very thick and holds it's shape.
+Smooth the mixture into the tin on top of the biscuit base, then put it in the fridge overnight to set.

 How do I make sure the cheesecake sets?

 When you’re mixing the filling, you want it to get to a stage where you can scoop some up with your spatula or spoon and you have to give it a tap on the side of the bowl or slight flick of the wrist to get the mixture off the spoon.
 If it’s sloppy and slides right off the spoon without any encouragement needed, then you need to mix it more.
 Always use an electric mixer for best results.
 It’s also very important to use full fat cream cheese and double cream (heavy cream), as any low fat versions will affect the setting of the cheesecake.
 I always set my cheesecake overnight in the fridge, I’d suggest a minimum of 4 hours.

 How do you remove a no bake cheesecake from the tin?